Chancellor, University of Michigan Dearborn

 Domenico Grasso is the sixth chancellor at the University of Michigan-Dearborn.
 He began August 1, 2018.
 He also serves as professor of public policy and administration and professor of sustainable engineering at UM-Dearborn.

-Before joining UM-Dearborn, Grasso served as professor of engineering policy and quondam provost of the University of Delaware.
+Before joining UM-Dearborn, Grasso served as provost of the University of Delaware.
 Previously he was vice president for research and dean of the Graduate College at the University of Vermont and earlier dean of the College of Engineering and Mathematical Sciences at UVM.
 Prior to joining UVM, Grasso was Rosemary Bradford Hewlett Professor and founding director of the Picker Engineering Program at Smith College, the first engineering program at a women’s college and one of the few in a liberal arts college in the United States; and professor and head of department in Civil and Environmental Engineering at the University of Connecticut.